 (Critical) Legal Pedagogy

 A relatively recent body of scholarship looks critically at the teaching of international law and its implications for varied forms of knowledge production.
 Much of the critical literature seeks to displace teaching as a technical act and instead reveal teaching as a political act.
 The effort to bring to the fore the politics of teaching international law is largely set forth within the context of a call to greater reflexiveness.
 Concerns of race, gender, sexuality, and class are foregrounded as under-acknowledged issues in the production of legal knowledge.
 Kennedy 1985 is the earliest critical international legal pedagogy piece.
 The article is a harbinger of his later work, and a harbinger of critical international law in general.
 Kennedy sets out, in a distinct personal manner, some of the discomforts he has about the discipline of international law, while combining that with a theoretical frame and concrete suggestions.
 A more tempered account is provided by Cohen 1993.
 Much of the critical legal pedagogy work follows Kennedy’s more radical, reflexive pattern.
 For some time, this work emanates mostly from the Australian universities, with Orford 1995 and Orford 1998 being concerned more explicitly with hegemony and structural critiques.
 Simpson 1999 and Otto 2000 are further seminal reflexive pieces; they continue the themes of knowledge production and hegemony, teasing out questions of political economy.
-Al-Attar and Tava 2010 take up the debate ten years later, proposing a pedagogy inspired by Third World Approaches to International Law (TWAIL).
+Al-Attar and Tava 2010 takes up the debate ten years later, proposing a pedagogy inspired by Third World Approaches to International Law (TWAIL).
 Schwöbel-Patel 2013, like al-Attar and Tava 2010, draws on Paolo Freire’s pedagogy of the oppressed to work through hegemony in international law as well as the constraints and pressures on educators.
 A concern about the implications of the neoliberalisation of the university is voiced.
 Amaya-Castro 2017 is similarly concerned with questions of centre and periphery in a rich article which combines theory and personal experience from teaching in Costa-Rica.

 Al-Attar, Mohsen & Tava, Vernon.
 “TWAIL Pedagogy: Legal Education for Emancipation.”
 Palestine Yearbook of International Law 7 (2015) 7-37.